Applied Computational Modelling (MOD300)

 Content

-The subject is divided into four parts: i) Introduction to good coding practice and report writing: how to code in such a way that the code can be reused and extended.
-How to write a good report. ii) Regulation technique: how to model systems that need satisfactory regulation, iii) Monte Carlo techniques for modelling processes with uncertainty, iv) Machine learning models for creating data-driven models of complex systems.
+The course is divided into four parts: i) Introduction to good coding practice and report writing: how to code in such a way that the code can be reused and extended.
+How to write a good report. ii) Modeling of systems governed by the laws of nature, iii) Monte Carlo techniques for modelling processes with uncertainty, iv) Machine learning models for creating data-driven models of complex systems.

-Examples of models and methods that can be taught: Ordinary differential equations and common solution methods, sensitivity analyses, filtering of data, application of integral and derivative (PID) controls, Monte Carlo integration, Markov chains, Simulated annealing, machine learning (artificial neural network)
+Examples of models and methods that can be taught: Ordinary differential equations and common solution methods, sensitivity analyses, filtering of data, application of integral and derivative (PID) controls, Monte Carlo integration, random walk, Markov chains, simulated annealing, machine learning (artificial neural network)

 Learning outcome